Living at Adawehi

 Are finances shared?

 Finances are not shared at Adawehi.
 Residents of single-family homes are responsible for their rental agreements and utilities.
 Residents living in community housing are each responsible for their personal rental agreements.
 Rental agreements will sometimes include utilities.
-However, each community house decides how they will share the utility bills, and most houses contribute to a “Care Fund” in the event that their house needs larger repairs or has a household emergency.
+However, each community house decides how they will share the utility bills.

 Are you open to the public?